olin/studentgovernment/honorcode.md

 Adviser to the Honor Board.

-*Honor Board Leadership*: The Honor Board Leadership consists of the Chair, Vice Chair, and the Adviser.
+*Honor Board Leadership*: The Honor Board Leadership consists of the Chair, Vice Chair, and the Adviser of the Honor Board.
 The Chair does administrative tasks and works with the rest of the Honor Board to assist in hearing and administrative processes.
 The Vice Chair assists the Chair in their duties.
 The Chair is a voting member of the Student Government.
-The Adviser is the Dean of Student Affairs or their designee.
+The Adviser is the Dean of the College or their designee.

 *Hearing Panel*: The Hearing Panel consists of four persons selected by the Facilitation Team, Chair, and Vice Chair from the appropriately trained members of the Hearing Panel Pool.
-The Hearing Panel recommends sanctions and the Dean of Student Life approves/modifies/waives sanction as they see fit in responsibility hearings and sanction setting hearings.
+The Hearing Panel recommends sanctions and the Adviser to the Honor Board approves/modifies/waives sanction as they see fit in responsibility hearings and sanction setting hearings.

 *Hearing Panel Pool*: The Hearing Panel Pool is a set of enrolled students who